KennethWhite/defendYourCode/README.md

-This was an assignemnt for my Secure Coding class to practice safely getting input from users
+This was an assignment for my Secure Coding class to practice safely getting input from users

 # defendYourCode